-Past Champ Interview: As the peloton is about to start the 2020 Giro d’Italia, we talk to Andy Hampsten, the only rider from the US to win the Italian Grand Tour.
+Past Champ Interview: As the peloton is about to start the final week of the 2021 Giro d’Italia, we talk to Andy Hampsten, the only rider from the US to win the Italian Grand Tour.
 Hampsten was the hero of the 1988 Giro as he battled through a Gavia snow storm to eventually take final overall victory.
 Ed Hood gets the full story.

 One of the most inspirational riders from the US in the 80s and early 90s was Andy Hampsten.
 The man from Ohio quietly got on with building his career, going his own way and stacking up the big wins.
 Giro winner, Grand Tour stage victories, Romandie, Suisse and Galicia wins… The list goes on.